MGL c.111M Individual health coverage

-The Massachusetts Mandated Health Insurance Law, added by St. 2006, c.58, which also amended many other sections.
+The Massachusetts Mandated Health Insurance Law.
 Key provisions of the law include subsidized health insurance for residents earning less than 300% of the Federal Poverty Level and low-cost insurance for all other residents who are not eligible for insurance through their employers.

 MGL c.175I through MGL c.176Q cover various types of health insurance, including HMO, PPO, Group, Non-Group, and more.